danielfalbo/danielfalbo/README.md

 ### 🤩 I'm most excited about

 - [Making Humans a Multiplanetary Species](https://spacex.com)
-- Automating boring stuff: using machines to do machine things so we have more time to do human things
+- Automating boring stuff: using machines to do machine things, so we have more time to do human things
-- Contribute to society, help move the world forward
+- Contribute to society, help to move the world forward